ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-nsx.md

 Before you begin the upgrade, check the NSX notes for upgrade issues and workarounds.
 Using the release notes, verify that vCenter meets the new system requirements for NSX.

 If you installed any additional software from VMware business partners, consult the business partner documentation for compatibility and upgrade details.
-If you deployed vCenter Server primary and secondary instances and have a cross-vCenter NSX environment, refer to the release notes foe the correct upgrade process.
+If you deployed vCenter Server primary and secondary instances and have a cross-vCenter NSX environment, refer to the release notes for the correct upgrade process.

 In a cross-vCenter NSX environment, the primary NSX Manager appliance is updated first, followed by all the secondary NSX Manager appliances.
 **Downgrades are not supported**, so take a backup of NSX Manager before you proceed with an upgrade.
 All NSX Edge configurations, logical routers, and edge services gateways are backed up as part of the NSX Manager backup.